nmik/AstroInstruments/README.md

 # AstroInstruments

 This repository contains
-1. Collection of the main characteristics of Instruments and Mission for Astrophysics.
+1. A collection of the main characteristics of Instruments and Mission for Astrophysics.
 2. Observational obundaries in energy and duration for common high-energy transients.

 **Current Contributors:**